christianhjohnson/The-Contoso/README.md

 Had a problem pinpointing the correct interface index to setup static IP address, was able to find a variable script to automatically locate the correct interface index for ethernet NIC.
 Cannot use S2D because my server uses a raid controller, and it can not be disabled unless I perform an crazy configuration to have it boot from a special SD Card.
 Workaround for S2D turns out to be just a regedit.
 See https://docs.microsoft.com/en-us/troubleshoot/windows-server/high-availability/enable-support-using-raid-controllers
-Well the regedit didn't work for my server.
+Regedit didn't work for my server becuase of the hardware setup.